CommonLit 360 CommonLit 360's Related Media Explorations: Increasing Engagement and Deepening Learning

 If all students have access to internet-connected devices, we recommend giving students the opportunity to complete Related Media Explorations collaboratively with 1–2 partners.
 This way, all students can have opportunities to share their opinions and practice their speaking and listening skills throughout the Exploration.
 Meanwhile, teachers can circulate and provide targeted support to pairs that need help.

 Teacher-Directed Option: For Low Connectivity Environments

-For classes with fewer internet-connected devices, a teacher-led exploration is recommended.
-This facilitation method involves the teacher displaying the slide deck and playing the videos for all students on a single internet connected device that all students can view, pausing to allow for partner or whole class discussion along the way.
+For classes with fewer internet-connected devices, a teacher-led discussion is recommended.
+This facilitation method involves the teacher displaying the slide deck and playing the videos for all students on a single internet connected device that all students can view, pausing to allow for a partner or class discussion along the way.

 Because there are multiple facilitation options, we recommend teachers preview the slide deck and customize the directions to meet the specific needs of their students.

-If you are interested in learning more about Related Media Explorations and CommonLit 360’s comprehensive ELA curriculum, here are a few options for next steps:
+If you are interested in learning more about Related Media Explorations and CommonLit’s comprehensive digital literacy program, here are a few options for next steps: